python-control/python-control/doc/linear.rst

 .. note:: If a system is single-input, single-output (SISO),
 	  `magnitude` and `phase` default to 1D arrays, indexed by frequency.
-If the system is not SISO or `squeeze` is set to `False`, the array is 3D, indexed by the output, input, and frequency.
-If `squeeze` is `True` for a MIMO system then single-dimensional axes are removed.
+If the system is not SISO or `squeeze` is set to False, the array is 3D, indexed by the output, input, and frequency.
+If `squeeze` is True for a MIMO system then single-dimensional axes are removed.
 The processing of the `squeeze` keyword can be changed by calling the response function with a new argument::